iamafisu/Deploy-WordPress-website-on-AWS-3-tier-architecture/README.md

 ## Note
 - Enable DNS hostname in the vpc
 - Enable auto-assign public IPv4 address in the public subnets.
+- You need to connect to the EC2 instances before executing the ff scripts using either bastion host or EC2 instance connect endpoint.

 ## Steps to Set Up WordPress